It’s very exciting to see the growing interest of people from all walks of life in traditional foods like natto.

 Including natto with a simple and very cheap meal of fried rice turns the meal into a powerhouse of nutrition in the form of vitamin K2, the elusive Activator X written about by Dr. Weston A. Price.
 He found via years of research that this frequently overlooked nutrient is the secret sauce responsible in large part for the vibrant health of Traditional Societies.

 Natto is rich in Vitamin K2 which supercharges mineral absorption in the body and boosts the effectiveness of the other fat soluble vitamins, most notably A and D.

 The problem with natto is that the smell, taste and texture can be quite challenging to get used to.
 Hiding it in a dish of fried rice is therefore the best way to go to successfully include it in the diet on a frequent basis.

-The following recipe for natto fried rice is a modification of the one found in the book Vitamin K2 and the Calcium Paradox by Dr. Kate Rheaume-Bleue, Bsc., ND – undoubtedly one of the best books I’ve read of late.
+The following recipe for natto fried rice is a modification of the one found in the book Vitamin K2 and the Calcium Paradox by Dr. Kate Rheaume-Bleue, Bsc., ND.
+Without a doubt, it is one of the best books I’ve read on this subject.

 Please note that you cannot substitute tempeh or tofu for the natto.
 The fermentation of natto is what produces the high amounts of Vitamin K2 (in the form of MK7).
 Other forms of soybeans do not contain this nutrient in such large amounts if at all.